dotnet/docs/docs/framework/wpf/app-development/wpf-application-resource-content-and-data-files.md

   - dotnet
 ---
 # WPF Application Resource, Content, and Data Files
-[!INCLUDE[TLA#tla_win](../../../../includes/tlasharptla-win-md.md)] applications often depend on files that contain non-executable data, such as [!INCLUDE[TLA#tla_xaml](../../../../includes/tlasharptla-xaml-md.md)], images, video, and audio. [!INCLUDE[TLA#tla_wpf](../../../../includes/tlasharptla-wpf-md.md)] offers special support for configuring, identifying, and using these types of data files, which are called application data files.
+[!INCLUDE[TLA#tla_win](../../../../includes/tlasharptla-win-md.md)] applications often depend on files that contain non-executable data, such as [!INCLUDE[TLA#tla_xaml](../../../../includes/tlasharptla-xaml-md.md)], images, video, and audio.
+Windows Presentation Foundation (WPF) offers special support for configuring, identifying, and using these types of data files, which are called application data files.
 This support revolves around a specific set of application data file types, including:

 -   **Resource Files**: Data files that are compiled into either an executable or library [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] assembly.